The Case for News Literacy Skills in an AI World

 Peter Adams presenting in front of a PowerPoint screen

-Peter Adam, National Literacy Project’s senior vice president for research and design, led a session for educators in partnership with public radio station WBEZ in Chicago.
+Peter Adams, National Literacy Project’s senior vice president for research and design, led a session for educators in partnership with public radio station WBEZ in Chicago.
 PHOTO BY PATRICK LUHRS FOR THE NEWS LITERACY PROJECT

 To illustrate this, ask students to use AI tools to research a topic they are deeply knowledgeable about — such as Taylor Swift or their favorite sports team — and analyze the accuracy and credibility of the information that’s generated.